ElementsProject/paypercall/README.md

 ## Paying for API calls

+A user can access the `paypercall`-enabled function in three steps.

-1. Send an empty request (no body) to the resource to get the BOLT11 payment request and the `X-Token` header:
+1. Send an empty request (no body) to the `paypercall`-enabled resource to get the BOLT11 payment request and the `X-Token` header:

     ```bash
     $ curl -i -X POST http://localhost:4000/tweet